scalableinternetservices/ucsb_website/project3.md

 * Student has added CORS headers to their web application to support third-party front-ends.

-* Student has leveraged Server-Sent Events and Javascript's EventSource to provide a real-time communication platform.
+* Student has leveraged Server-Sent Events and JavaScript's EventSource to provide a real-time communication platform.

 ## Overview Video